tkych/cl-seek-project/README.md

 Introduction
 ------------

-CL-PROJECT-SEARCH is search-engine for Common Lisp.
+CL-PROJECT-SEARCH is a search-engine interface for Common Lisp.
-The function SEARCH-PROJECT searches for CL project in Quicklisp, Cliki, Github-Repos.
+The function SEARCH-PROJECT searches for a CL project in Quicklisp, Cliki, Github-Repos.